Chart Color Schemes

 Cambridge has a typical household mix, with a higher-than-average median household size

-Family households account for 75.4% of all households, including 33.1% that are couples with children, 31.2% that are couples without children, and 9.6% that are single parent families.
-Non-family households make up the remaining 24.6%, with lone person households at 23.3% and group households comprising 2.3% of the total.
+Family households account for 75.4% of all households, including 33.1% that are couples with children, 31.2% consisting of couples without children, and 9.6% being single parent families.
+Non-family households constitute the remaining 24.6%, with lone person households making up 23.3% and group households comprising 2.3%.
 The median household size is 2.6 people, which is larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households